Aleksei-Uzin/custom-components-lib/README.md

 - `npm run format:check`: Checks for formatting issues with Prettier.
 - `npm run format:write`: Formats the source files with Prettier.

+## A Note from the Author

+This library represents my first journey into creating and publishing a component library.
+It has been a fantastic learning experience, and I'm excited to share it.
+I hope you find it useful, and I welcome any feedback or contributions as I continue to learn and improve.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.